Merging

 |

-Some traffic signs may state "Merge In Turn", meaning that left and right columns should zip up like the two sides a metal fastener down the front of a coat.
-Watch out for markings called "deflection arrows", telling which lane should merge into the main flow.
-Spot these far enough ahead to [1] check what's behind, [2] signal if someone could benefit (and it's safe), then [3] balance your speed and remaining distance to keep checking when it's safe to move over, without stopping completely. |
+Some traffic signs may state "Merge In Turn", meaning that left and right columns should zip up like the two sides of a metal fastener down the front of a coat.
+Watch out for markings called "deflection arrows", telling which lane should merge into the main line of traffic.
+Principles are the same if you need to change lanes.
+So, read far enough ahead to [1] check what's behind, [2] signal if someone could benefit (and it's safe), then [3] balance your speed and remaining distance to keep checking when it's safe to move over, without stopping completely. |